andersonhomer/fetch-ios-take-home/README.md

 ### Steps to Run the App

 The app requires nothing out of the ordinary to run.
 Once the project is downloaded it can be run from Xcode.
-Im using Xcode 16.0 And the app iOS targer is iOS 18.
+Im using Xcode 16.0 And the app iOS target is iOS 18.

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?